nickabs/signalsd/README.md

 # Information Sharing Networks
 ISNs are networks that enable interested parties to share information.
-The information is shared by way of "signals".
+The information is shared in the form of "signals".

 ## Signals